 Address: Avenida Patria (between Avenida 6 de Diciembre and Avenida 12 de Octubre), Quito, Ecuador

-Museo Amazonico (Museum Antropológico Amazónico Quito)
+Museo Amazonico (Museo Antropológico Amazónico Quito)

 Address: Ave 12 de Octubre &, Quito 170143, Ecuador